Do I need home insurance if I live in a council house?

 What if the council doesn’t have buildings insurance?

-One option is to buy tenants liability insurance, which should cover the risk of the you accidentally damaging the council property.
-This is often included in standard contents insurance.
-Read your own policy documents to be sure.
+One option is to buy tenants' liability insurance, which should cover the risk of you accidentally damaging the council property.
+This is often included in standard contents insurance, but you should check your own policy documents to be sure.

 What home insurance do I need if I buy my council house?